Jai-Sandhu-Mex/ExcelGen/README.md

 - OTP entry is always manual — MFA cannot be automated
 - Credentials are stored in plain text in `open_chrome.py` — move them to a `.env` file before committing to any shared repository
 - If a Release Note has a non-Excel attachment (e.g. PNG), the bot pauses and asks you to provide the file manually or skip
-- The `(ML)` suffix appears on object types detected by the classifier rather than the rule engine — useful for spotting and verifying new patterns
+- The `(ML)` suffix appears on object types detected by the classifier — useful for spotting and verifying new patterns

 ---